San Francisco–Oakland Bay Bridge: Emperor Norton naming campaign

+Western span retrofit

 The western section has undergone extensive seismic retrofitting.
 During the retrofit, much of the structural steel supporting the bridge deck was replaced while the bridge remained open to traffic.
-Engineers accomplished this by using methods similar to those employed on the Chicago Skyway reconstruction project.
+Engineers accomplished this by using methods similar to those employed on the Chicago Skyway.

 The entire bridge was fabricated using hot steel rivets, which are impossible to heat treat and so remain relatively soft.
 Analysis showed that these could fail by shearing under extreme stress.
 Therefore, at most locations, rivets were replaced with high-strength bolts.
 Most bolts had domed heads placed facing traffic so they looked similar to the rivets that were removed..
-This work had to be performed with great care as the steel of the structure had for many years been painted with lead paint, which had to be carefully removed and contained by workers with extensive protective gear.
+This work had to be performed with great care as the steel of the structure had for many years been painted with lead paint, which had to be carefully removed and contained by workers with extensive protective gear so that they would not be exposed to the toxic lead paint.

 Most of the beams were originally constructed of two plate -beams joined with lattices of flat strip or angle stock, depending upon structural requirements.
 These have all been reconstructed by replacing the riveted lattice elements with bolted steel plate and so converting the lattice beams into box beams.
 This replacement included adding face plates to the large diagonal beams joining the faces of the main towers, which now have an improved appearance when viewed from certain angles.

 Diagonal box beams have been added to each bay of the upper and lower decks of the western spans.
 These add stiffness to reduce side-to-side motion during an earthquake and reduce the probability of damage to the decking surfaces.

 Analysis showed that some massive concrete supports could burst and crumble under likely stresses.
-In particular the western supports were extensively modified.
-First, the location of existing reinforcing bar is determined using magnetic techniques.
-In areas between bars holes are drilled.
+In particular, the Western supports were extensively modified.
+First, the location of the existing reinforcing bar is determined using magnetic techniques.
+In areas between bars, holes are drilled.
 Into these holes is inserted and glued an L-shaped bar that protrudes 15 to 25 cm.
 This bar is retained in the hole with a high-strength epoxy adhesive.
 The entire surface of the structure is thus covered with closely spaced protrusions.
 A network of horizontal and vertical reinforcing bars is then attached to these protrusions.
 Mold surface plates are then positioned to retain high-strength concrete, which is then pumped into the void.
-After removal of the formwork the surface appears similar to the original concrete.
+After removal of the formwork, the surface appears similar to the original concrete.
 This technique has been applied elsewhere throughout California to improve freeway overpass abutments and some overpass central supports that have unconventional shapes.
 (Other techniques such as jacket and grout are applied to simple vertical posts; see the seismic retrofit article.)

-The western approaches have also been retrofitted in part, but mostly these have been replaced with new construction of reinforced concrete.
+The Western approaches have also been retrofitted in part, but mostly these have been replaced with new construction of reinforced concrete.

-Eastern section replacement

-For various reasons, the eastern section would have been too expensive to retrofit compared to replacing it, so the decision was made to replace it.